Bay Boat Club

 by Bill Fastiggi

-The water temperature on Lake Champlain in September will be about 70 degrees.
+The water temperature on Lake Champlain will be about 70 degrees.
 So you will definitely want a spray top at a minimum, but if we have a cold front come through and it is windy, you will definitely want full sailing gear, perhaps even a drysuit if you are in the front of the boat.
 Be prepared for anything!

 There will be two sailing areas in Malletts Bay.
 The primary sailing area will be the "Outer Bay".
 The secondary racing area will be the "Inner Bay".